prescod/glc-collab-game-production/README.md

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info (Slide 1)
-    * Insert the theme (Slide 19)
     * Replace the bit.ly sign up link (Slide 27)

 1 Day to Go

-* Print Notes, Solution Sheet, and Theme Info Sheet to bring along
+* Print the Notes and Solution Sheet to bring along

 ## During the Workshop
 * Have Notes accessible throughout the workshop - follow along for support.